More Michigan firefighters with cancer eligible for benefits - NewsBreak

 LANSING, Mich.
 (AP) — A new Michigan law makes more firefighters with cancer eligible for workers’ compensation benefits.

-Legislation signed by Gov. Gretchen Whitmer last week extends eligibility to forest fire officers and fire/crash officers at military airfields.
+Under the law, an application for benefits from the state’s First Responder Presumed Coverage Fund suspends the employee’s workers’ compensation claim against his or her employer.

-Jeff Roberts, president of the Michigan Association of Fire Chiefs, said many people may not realize the health effects that can occur years later due to exposure to contaminants and carcinogens while fighting fires and rescuing people.
+Jeff Roberts, president of the Michigan Association of Fire Chiefs, said many people may not realize the health effects that can occur years later due to exposure to contaminants and carcinogens from fighting fires and rescuing people.
+He thanked lawmakers and the governor for expanding eligibility for the fund.